Norco, California: Vegetation

 Norco is rich in native plant species partly because of its diversity of habitats.
 The most prevalent plant communities are sage scrub, chaparral shrubland, and riparian woodland.
-Native plants include the California poppy, matilija poppy, toyon, Ceanothus, Chamise, coast live oak, sycamore, willow and giant wildrye.
+Native plants include the California poppy, Matilija poppy, toyon, Ceanothus, Chamise, coast live oak, sycamore, willow and giant wildrye.
 Introduced plants include Erythrina afra and Strelitzia reginae.
 Mexican fan palms, Canary Island palms, queen palms, date palms, and California fan palms are common in the Norco area, although only the latter is native.
 The Biome is the Mediterranean Biome but has many alternate names: The Woodland Biome, The Shrub Biome, or the Chaparral Biome.

 Climate

-Norco experiences a warm Mediterranean climate (Köppen climate classification: CSa) and has mild to cool winters and hot summers.
+Norco experiences a hot semi-arid climate (Köppen: BSh) bordering on a Mediterranean climate (Csa).
+The city has mild to cool winters and hot summers.
 Most of the rainfall occurs during winter and early spring.

 The spring provides pleasant weather with little rain.
 In early summer, Norco receives overcast weather known as "May Gray" or "June Gloom".
 Summer is generally hot, with highs averaging above 90 F. During the hottest months, daytime temperatures can exceed 100 F. Thunderstorms are rare but not unheard of in late summer.
 Fall brings sunny and slightly cooler weather with little rain, but can be windy due to the Santa Ana winds that blow October and November.
 The winter low temperatures can get cold enough for frost, which is not uncommon in December and January.
 Winter days are pleasant, with the temperature staying around 65 F and occasionally rising above 70 F.